indra-yana/autoupdate.sh/README.md

-# autoupdate.sh
+# autoupdate.sh a simple CI/CD implementation for your projects.
-Shell script for auto update project, add autoupdate.sh script in your cronjob! let's this script do update automatically for your projects.
+Shell script for auto update project.
+Add autoupdate.sh script in your cronjob!

 Example:
 ```bash